JuliaLang/julia/doc/stdlib/base.rst

 .. function:: IntSet(i...)

    Construct an ``IntSet`` of the given integers.
-Implemented as a bit string, and therefore good for dense integer sets.
+Implemented as a bit string, and therefore designed for dense integer sets.
+If the set will be sparse (for example holding a single very large integer), use ``Set`` instead.

 .. function:: union(s1,s2...)